Sheppsu/osu-wiki/news/2025/2025-08-19-capture-the-achievement-2-concludes.md

 > Thank you to everyone who took a crack at it - I'm glad people enjoyed :3

 ### ￼

 **Description:** Wait, wasn't there supposed to be something here?
 **Creator:** [Anonymoose](https://osu.ppy.sh/users/11153810)
 <div>
     <p class="hover-item">Solution (hover)</p>
     <p class="revealed-item">
-        While not visible here, on the CTA achievements page, if you use inspect element on the title of the achievement, you'll see a beatmap id, 100 count, and miss count specified on the html tag.
+        While not visible here, on the <a href="https://cta.sheppsu.me/iterations/2/achievements">CTA achievements page</a>, if you use inspect element on the title of the achievement, you'll see a beatmap id, 100 count, and miss count specified on the html tag.
     </p>
 </div>

 This achievement, while having a simple solution, required some out-of-the-box thinking.
 It's a pretty cool one for the creativity in its solution.
 Still, it wasn't challenging enough for some, with the first completion being 6 minutes after release and 23 teams completing it!

 ### Touhosu!

 **Description:** No Bombs, No Border Breaks, No Deaths.
 How far can you push it?
 **Creator:** [catgirl enjoyer](https://osu.ppy.sh/users/18319269)